 When you are trying to build muscle mass, you often end up gaining a little bit of fat as well.
 This is because you need to make changes to your diet that favor bulking up.
-Gaining muscle while keeping your stomach flat takes a little more work, but as long as you have the discipline, it can be achieved.
+Gaining muscle while keeping a flat tummy takes a little more work, but as long as you have the discipline, it can be achieved.

 Cardiovascular exercise is a catch-22 when it comes to gaining muscle mass.
-You need to do some to keep your belly flat, but you do not want to overdo it.
-The American College of Sports Medicine recommends 60 to 90 minutes of cardio to lose weight and 30 minutes to maintain health.
+You need to do some to keep your slim stomach, but you don't want to overdo it.
+The Physical Activity Guidelines for Americans recommends 150 minutes a week to maintain your health and suggests 300 minutes a week to lose weight as well as receiving other health benefits.
 Stick to the lower end of these guidelines and work out no more than three days a week.
 Choose a type of cardio that you like so you will stay motivated to perform it.

 Abdominal exercises can keep your stomach tight and toned as you are bulking up.
 Perform exercises from multiple angles to maximize your muscle recruitment.
-Sit-ups for example, only work the upper abs.
-Include other exercises into your routines like hanging knee raises, side crunches, bicycle kicks and v-ups to work your whole abdominal area.
+Situps, for example, only work the rectus abdominis.
+Include other exercises in your routines, such as hanging knee raises, side crunches, bicycle kicks and v-ups, to work your whole abdominal area.

 Rest days are equally as important to gaining muscle as training days.
 To avoid injury and allow your muscles time to heal, take at least one day off before working the same muscle group.

 Sleep is another important component of gaining muscle.
 If you are sleep deprived, you will not have energy to exercise and your muscles will not get needed recovery time.
 According to the Centers for Disease Control and Prevention, adults need seven or more hours of sleep a night.